 ComEd Peak Time Savings

 Most of us pay a rigid rate for electricity that hardly ever changes.
-But new advanced meters open the door for flexible, money-saving electricity plans such as Peak Time Savings (PTS).
-It gives participants a credit for reducing electricity use during certain high-demand “peak” times on hot summer days.
+But new advanced meters open the door for flexible, money-saving plans like Peak Time Savings (PTS).
+It gives participants a credit for reducing electricity use during certain “peak” times, usually hot summer afternoons when electricity demand is highest.
 CUB supports the program because it carries no risk, and customers can earn money off their bill while positively impacting the entire grid.

 Who Can Enroll in Peak Time Savings?